The tickle of curiosity. The gasp of discovery. Fingers running across the keyboard.

 Familiar is your friend

 When a writer is working to subvert a trope, turn a different phrase, or make an old story new, (pretty much what all of us attempt with every piece we write) the familiar is your friend.
-Most of us have seen at least a couple of the sitcoms WandaVision uses to transport the plot.
-Many of us have seen all of the sitcoms and they are at once old-shoe familiar while managing to convey the sense of dread LONG before the first government agent pops up.
+Most of us have seen at least a couple of the sitcoms that WandaVision uses to transport the plot.
+Some of us have seen all of the sitcoms and they are at once old-shoe familiar while managing to convey the sense of dread LONG before the first government agent pops up.

 The twist should fit the road

-We’ve all read the story where the plot twist swings in from the trees like the band (complete with full drum kit) in Elvis movies.
+We’ve all read the story where the plot twist swings in from the trees like the band, (complete with full drum kit) in Elvis movies.
 WandaVision writers make sure that their twist is a natural expansion of the road or, in this case, story.
 No, Vis is not back from the dead.
 Yes, the sitcoms are real, sorta.
 Agnes is NOT who she seems.
 Meanwhile, the rabbit is, for lack of a Freudian analogy, a rabbit.

 Guides keep your passengers from getting lost

 If your protagonist, (antagonist?) is gonna be unreliable, your guide better be true-blue.
 WandaVision guides, (we have three) as aces.
-FBI Agent Jimmy Woo, (this guy really needs his own show) astrophysicist Dr. Darcy Lewis, (she should NEVER have her own show) and the valiant SWORD Agent Monica Rambeaux are our faithful guides in Westview.
+FBI Agent Jimmy Woo, (this guy really needs his own show) astrophysicist Dr. Darcy Lewis, (she should NEVER have her own show) and the valiant SWORD Agent, Monica Rambeaux, are our faithful guides in Westview.

 These are not disinterested narrators reciting the “see, what had happened was…” Monica especially suffers right along with us emotionally and through some bone-bruising lumps independent of us.
 With these vantage points we get the info as they do, as Wanda does and the impact is often much harder than some gimmick “jump” scene.